Last updated on July 29th, 2024 at 04:35 pm

 Relax and Recover in the Thermal Baths

-There are three large baths on the second level which range from cool to hot.
+There are different pools of varying temperatures.
+On the second level you’ll find three larger tubs which range from cool to hot.
 On the first level, there are three smaller tubs.
 One was FREEZING cold and I could only last a few seconds.
 There is also an extremely hot one in this area.

-It was a relaxing way to end the day and let my muscles recover from rafting and biking!
+It was a relaxing way to end my second day in Baños and let my muscles recover from rafting and biking!
 But, my muscles weren’t done yet.
 They had some dancing left in them.

 Dance the Night Away